 But that also wasn’t the full story.

-The full story is that in the time in between when we first talked about wanting to get married, and when Carl actually proposed to me, I started having the most intense, debilitating, insane anxiety I NEVER could have imagined.
+The full story is that in the time in between when we first talked about wanting to get married, and when Carl actually proposed to me, I started having the most intense, debilitating, insane anxiety I NEVER saw coming.

 That’s a part of the story we rarely hear, right?
 And that’s why I want to tell this story today.